athomasoriginal/com.betweentwoparens/src/posts/002-what-the-reagent-component.md

 ```

 ::: note
-Note that the above is written in JavaScript where as Reagent's is written in ClojureScript.
-The reason I have done this is that I feel it can reach a broader audience when written in JS, but most importantly, the reader doesn't have to transform the code in their header from CLJS to JS which allows us to examine the work with less mental overhead.
+I ported the CLJS code to JS above because it should make it easier to examine
+what the code is actually doing without adding the overhead of transcribing
+CLJS to JS
 :::

 What we have above is Reagents take on the `pseudoclassical instantiation pattern` with a few minor tweaks: